 Contemporary designs and technologies have greatly enhanced the performance of traditional glasses.
 No-slip grips at the temple tips and fog-resistant lenses make glasses more comfortable and convenient than ever before.
 You may also consider prescription sunglasses for primarily outdoor activities; these will properly adjust your vision while blocking blinding sunlight.

 Our best recommendation for athletes and active hobbyists alike is to keep both contact lenses and glasses on hand.
 In the event your eyes become too irritated to wear contacts, your glasses will be a welcome fallback.
 In the reverse situation, when your regular glasses fog up, get streaked with rain, slip out of place, or they’re subjected to impacts, you can swap out for contacts.
-Whichever your main preference, it doesn't hurt athletes to keep each option available in an effort to expect the unexpected.
+Whichever your main preference, it doesn't hurt athletes to keep each option available in the spirit of expecting the unexpected.

 When you have your eye exam, your eye doctor will determine the prescription you need to correct your vision, and will also measure your eyes so that the contacts will fit comfortably.
 You can then buy the contacts from the optometrist or order your contacts online.
 The cost of the contact lens depends on which type you and your eye care specialist have decided on.
 Many times, lower prices are available online than at the eye doctor's office.
 Some insurance plans cover the cost of contacts; check into this before your appointment.

 To order contacts online, you will need a prescription from your eye doctor that is less than a year old.

 While many people buy their contacts directly from their optometrist, purchasing contacts online will usually save you money.
 Many people also enjoy the convenience of having the contacts delivered right to their door, and the ability to shop around for the best deal.
 However, you will want to make sure you order from a reputable company with great products and customer servicecheck the Better Business Bureau or other online source for reviews.